awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-security-groups.md

 ## Security groups for instances in a VPC<a name="elb-vpc-instance-security-groups"></a>

 The security groups for your instances must allow them to communicate with the load balancer\.

-**Instances: Recommended rules**
+The following table shows the recommended rules\.

 |
 |